Azure/azureml-assets/rfc/training/finetune/RFC.md

 3. Named Entity Recognition (NER)
 4. Regression

-Since there are differences in properties used by above tasks, we are going to register each of the high level components for each task.
-So, in total we will have 16 components.
+Since there are differences in properties used by above tasks, we are going to register the high level components for each task.

 eg: preprocess_classification_multi_label will be component doing pre-processing for multi label classification task